JardaniWorld/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This scripts executes to match words in a file and print lines after it
+This script executes to check for a file beginning with a word